Pair correlation function based on Voronoi topology: Examples

-This example illustrates two strengths of the \vpcf as a general-purpose tool for analyzing structure in particle systems: (1) The \vpcf can detect phase transitions which are characterized by structural changes.
-(2) The \vpcf enables the clear detection of hyperuniformity directly in real space rather than in Fourier space.
+This example illustrates the strength of the \vpcf as a general-purpose tool for analyzing structure in particle systems.
+In particular, the \vpcf can detect phase transitions which are characterized by structural changes.
+Moreover, it is applied directly in real space rather than in Fourier space.
 This is important, as it is often technically difficult to identify hyperuniformity from the classical \pcf or structure factor directly, as finite size effects often prevent the structure factor from vanishing at small wave numbers.
 In addition, sampling very short wave numbers may not be experimentally accessible \cite{ricouvier2017optimizing}.
+However, note that $v(\infty)<1$ is not an indication of hyperuniformity.